TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-23-how-to-get-dynamic-php-version-matrix-in-github-actions.md

 tweet: "New Post on #php 🐘 blog: How to make a Dynamic PHP Version Matrix in GitHub Actions"
 tweet_image: "/assets/images/posts/2020/php-json-useless.png"

+deprecated_since: "September 2022"
+deprecated_message: |
+    This command generates dynamic PHP list and starts to break the CI in times the upgrade is not in the plan.
+The idea of forced upgrade did not work.
+    <br><br>
+    That is the reason we deprecated this command.
 ---

 Do you know [memory locks](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock/)?
 An "if this then that" code smell.
 E.g., you always have to put keys into your left pocket, after you lock your office door.